Faculty/ Staff Volunteer Service Paid Time Off Resources

 A Few Community Partners

-*This is by no means an exhaustive list.
-The opportunities for connecting with a focus area you are passionate about (education, immigration, homelessness, hunger, health care, youth) are endless.
-A list of more community partners and their contact information can be found at http://blogs.creighton.edu/ccsj/local-community-service/local-volunteer-opportunities/
+*Check out the link for a list of local volunteer opportunities (not exhaustive).
+The opportunities for connecting with a focus area you are passionate about (education, immigration, homelessness, hunger, health care, youth) are endless. http://blogs.creighton.edu/ccsj/local-community-service/local-volunteer-opportunities/

 Youth Mentorship- a great opportunity for long-term relational service.
 Studies also show youth with mentors are more likely to be successful in school, leaders in their communities, and to enter young adulthood with opportunities for ongoing education and career choices.
 And yet, one in three youth will reach the age of 19 without having had a mentor of any kind.
 MENTOR Nebraska is an umbrella organization that can connect you to one of their many partners to find your perfect fit with an Omaha youth.
 Member programs include Big Brothers Big Sisters, Girls Inc., Ollie Webb Center and more.
 For more information, or to begin the process of being a mentor, email email@example.com or call 402-715-4164.